Menu Close

 Jade is a PhD student in the LiDo programme.
 She completed an MSci in Neuroscience at UCL, during which she worked on whole-brain neural population dynamics in the zebrafish at the Bianco lab.
 She then completed an MSc in Cognitive Neuroscience at ENS Paris, during which she worked on spontaneous approach-avoidance choices in a social context at the LNC2 in the Social Cognition team before starting her PhD at UCL.
 Her rotation project in the lab focuses on novel approaches to study introspective self-reports of emotions.

-Lana Tymchyk – Research Assistant
+Lioba Berndt – Research Assistant

 Alumni